esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 Resampling, as the verb implies, is the action of sampling an image, which itself is a sampling of an original continuous signal.

-Generally speaking, resampling in SimpleITK involves four components:
+Generally speaking, resampling in SITK involves four components:

 1. Image - the image we resample, given in coordinate system $m$.
 2. Resampling grid - a regular grid of points given in coordinate system $f$ which will be mapped to coordinate system $m$.
 3. Transformation $T_f^m$ - maps points from coordinate system $f$ to coordinate system $m$, $^mp=T_f^m(^fp)$.
 4. Interpolator - method for obtaining the intensity values at arbitrary points in coordinate system $m$ from the values of the points defined by the Image.

-While SimpleITK provides a large number of interpolation methods, the two most commonly used are sitkLinear and sitkNearestNeighbor.
+While SITK provides a large number of interpolation methods, the two most commonly used are sitkLinear and sitkNearestNeighbor.
 The former is used for most interpolation tasks and is a compromise between accuracy and computational efficiency.
 The later is used to interpolate labeled images representing a segmentation.
 It is the only interpolation approach which will not introduce new labels into the result.

-The SimpleITK interface includes three variants for specifying the resampling grid:
+The SITK interface includes three variants for specifying the resampling grid:

 1. Use the same grid as defined by the resampled image.
 2. Provide a second, reference, image which defines the grid.